-McKinney offers several reasons to support his contention that the Board erred by finding that he sold County-owned property.
-First, the County "charged" him with theft of manhole covers, but later "changed its story and maintained that it had lost only water meter lids."
-Second, the Board unreasonably inferred from the fact that he had accessed the Yard after hours the day before and from his admission to having previously taken water meter frames from the scrap metal dumpster that he had sold stolen water meter lids to Baltimore Scrap.
-Third, the Board's finding that he had admitted to taking metal frames from the scrap metal dumpster was not supported by any evidence that any frames ever had gone missing.
-Fourth, there was not substantial evidence in the record supporting a finding that between 100 and 150 water meter lids went missing because Watts's testimony on this point was "contradictory and improbable."
+Floyd offers several reasons to support his contention that the Board erred by finding that he sold County-owned property.
+First, that the County "charged" him with theft of manhole covers, but later "changed its story and maintained that it had lost only water meter lids."
+Second, the Board unreasonably inferred from the fact that he and McKinney had accessed the Yard after hours several times in October 2011, and from his admission to having previously taken water meter frames from the scrap metal dumpster, that he had sold stolen water meter lids to Baltimore Scrap.
+Third, the Board's finding that he had admitted to taking water meter frames was not supported by any evidence that any water meter frames ever had gone missing.
+Fourth, there was not substantial evidence in the record supporting a finding that between 100 and 150 water meter lids went missing because Watts's testimony on this point was "contradictory."
 Finally, the evidence showed that the water meter lids delivered to the Yard on October 10, 2011, could not have gone missing because the scrap metal dumpster had been picked up by WMS on October 13, 2011.

-The Board responds that there was "ample competent, material, and substantial evidence" in the record to support its finding that McKinney stole County-owned scrap metal.
-In light of that finding, the Board did not err in determining that McKinney had committed conduct unbecoming his classification or position and in sanctioning him with termination.
+The Board responds that there was "ample competent, material, and substantial evidence" in the record to support its finding that Floyd stole County-owned scrap metal.
+In light of that finding, the Board did not err in determining that Floyd had committed conduct unbecoming his classification or position and in sanctioning him with termination.
 We agree.

-The Board credited Detective Long's testimony that McKinney admitted to having taken manhole frames from the scrap metal dumpster in the Yard on multiple occasions.
+The Board credited Detective Long's testimony that Floyd admitted to having taken water meter frames from the scrap metal dumpster in the Yard on multiple occasions.
 The Board was free to credit this testimony even though there was no evidence before it that DPW ever had discovered the theft of these items.
-It also was free to reject McKinney's testimony to the contrary.
-McKinney's admission that he had stolen County-owned scrap metal and sold it for a profit was substantial evidence supporting the

-Board's finding that he committed conduct unbecoming his classification or position.
-On this basis alone, we would sustain the Board's decision to terminate McKinney.
+It also was free to reject Floyd's testimony to the contrary.
+Floyd's admission that he had stolen County-owned scrap metal and sold it for a profit was substantial evidence supporting the Board's finding that he committed conduct unbecoming his classification or position.
+On this basis alone, we would sustain the Board's decision to terminate Floyd.